Hike at a Glance

 To reach Magnetic Island National Park, take a 20-minute ferry from Townsville, departing near Breakwater Marina.
 Once on the island, the walk begins at the Forts Junction, which sits on the main road between Arcadia and Horseshoe Bay.
 The junction is a central point in the island’s walking trail network and is accessible by car, bus or on foot.
 While there is a small car park off the sealed access road, spaces fill quickly, especially during peak times, so walking or taking the island bus is often the best option.
 You can also access the Forts Junction via scenic walking trails: it’s 6.4 km from Nelly Bay, 3 km from Arcadia, or 2.3 km from Horseshoe Bay.

-Closest towns to this walk: Arcadia, Geoffrey Bay, Horseshoe Bay, Nelly Bay, Picnic Bay
+Nearby towns: Arcadia, Geoffrey Bay, Horseshoe Bay, Nelly Bay, Picnic Bay

 About the region